 Regularly Review Your Nonprofit HR Policies

-You want to lead your community through your nonprofit organization.
+As a HR Policy Manager, you want to lead your community through your nonprofit organization.
 This starts with your effective human resource policies.